Play And Print Functions

 - Color Temperature: set for a specific color temperature

-- Color Filter: Based on the set color temperature, you can compensate toward a green or magenta tint.
+- Color Filter: Based on the set color temperature, you

 - Custom: In a scene where the ambient light consists of multiple types of light sources, use of the custom white balance is recommended in order to accurately reproduce the whiteness.